Buy the DVD

 Dale Minami

-New!
 Dale Minami on the Chin Case and the Japanese American Redress Movement

 Dale Minami, a civil rights lawyer, was one of the leading activists in the Japanese American Redress Movement, which sought reparations for Japanese Americans who were ordered into internment camps during World War II.
 Shaped by his critical involvement in this movement and other Asian American civil rights cases, Minami offers his seasoned perspective on the Vincent Chin case and other thorny questions concerning the Asian American community.